Employee ownership is accessible to everyone at RS&H. Learn how we collectively succeed together.

 Recognition and Rewards

-Leaders play an important role in setting the tone and culture of a workplace environment.
-Deloitte’s survey further found 31% of employees cited lack of support or recognition as one of the top reasons for workplace burnout.
-To combat this, cultivate a sense of camaraderie and social support by consistently acknowledging and thanking employees for their dedication.
+Leaders play a critical role in setting the tone and culture of a workplace environment.
+Support your team by cultivating a sense of camaraderie and social support by consistently acknowledging and thanking employees for their dedication.
 Recognition and rewards are potent motivators that can boost team satisfaction and lead to fewer cases of burnout.
 Demonstrating genuine care for your team and their contributions through recognition and reward can go a long way in fostering a more positive work environment.

 Workplace burnout remains prevalent, especially in a post-pandemic landscape, but there are effective approaches to addressing it within your organization.
 As a leader, you are responsible for managing your own stress and burnout and supporting your team in navigating the same challenges.
 Creating an environment where individuals feel inspired, motivated, and supported increases productivity and reduces stress, benefiting their overall well-being.
 Set a positive example, foster open communication, champion your team, and authentically acknowledge their hard work regularly.
 By doing so, you can make a significant impact in combating burnout and promoting a healthier work culture.